 The Ministry was a toppled anthill!
 People were running around like headless chicken.
 Arrest warrants were flying through the air, literally, one after another, issued by the hastily assembled minimum required composition of the High Court.
 The Department of Magical Law Enforcement was up in arms, literally, the entire level sealed off, every Auror and DMLE officer on duty.
 With Minister Fudge taken out of office, Amelia Bones was next in line to take over as the acting Minister and she was purging her house with an iron fist.
 The holding cells and interrogation chambers were filling up nicely, but the good thing about having magic was of course that more room could always be made with a flick of a wand.

 Harry Potter was sitting in a corner of Minister Bones' office and munching on his tea and biscuits, happily watching the chaos around him like one would a good TV show.
 He was THE witness number one and had been put under protection order by the Minister herself.
 To his knowledge the Professors McGonagall and Snape, Madam Pomfrey and the Diggory parents among others had been brought in as additional witnesses to support the Pensive Memories he had shown the Aurors, and not only concerning the case of Cedric Diggory, but also the case of Sirius Black.
-Giving them undisputable evidence of Voldemort's return when he was at it had not been planned at all of course.
+Giving them undisputable evidence of Voldemort's return when he was at it, was just an extra bonus of course.

 Dumbledore had come by to give his own statements, but unlike the others, who had been put into the witness protection quarters, he did not stay being a very busy man and needed elsewhere, and all that.
-No one insisted to hold him back.
+No one insisted on holding him back.

 The man had smiled at him with his customary twinkle, but Harry could tell that it was not quite genuine.
 Had his little stunt interfered with some carefully laid out plans of his?
 Oops!
 Harry all but giggled into his teacup.